Stellar Collisions in Galactic Nuclei: Impact on Destructive Events Near a Supermassive Black Hole: Results Part II: destructive rates including stars from disrupted binaries

 An interesting quantity of the destroyed injected stars is the lifetime they experience in the system.
-Figure \ref{fig:lifetime_binNOCOL} presents the distribution function of lifetimes of injected stars that were destroyed during the later half of the simulation.
+Figure \ref{fig:lifetime_binNOCOL} presents the distribution function of the lifetimes of injected stars that were destroyed during the later half of the simulation.
 We emphasize that these are only injected stars, not stars from the original stellar profile or stars added to the cusp at $R_h$.
 The total function, as well as the breakdown between the TDE channel and the EMRI channel are displayed.
 We comment that a few percent of the stars are destroyed within one time step of their injection (typically if injected very close to the SMBH), for which the simulation does not have the appropriate temporal resolution.
 These stars are not depicted in the figure.

-We see that lifetimes are spread over the entire range of a few times $10^5\;$years to $10^{10}\;$ years (essentially the half-length of the simulation).
-The long-lived stars are generally scattered into more circular orbits and then merge with the pre-existing population, for which there is a finite probability of being rescattered towards destruction.
-On the other hand, there is a maximum likelihood for lifetimes of a few $10^6\;$years, both in TDEs and in EMRIs.
-This reflects the fact that the surplus of stars over the range of injection radii (compared to a BW profile) shortens the two body scattering time scale (equation \ref{eq:T2BJ}).
+We see that the lifetimes are spread over the entire range of a few times $10^5\;$ to $10^{10}\;$yr (essentially the half-length of the simulation).
+The long-lived stars are generally scattered into more circular orbits and then merge with the preexisting population, for which there is a finite probability of being rescattered toward destruction.
+On the other hand, there is a maximum likelihood for lifetimes of a few $10^6\;$yr, both in TDEs and in EMRIs.
+This reflects the fact that the surplus of stars over the range of injection radii (compared to a BW profile) shortens the two-body scattering time scale (equation \ref{eq:T2BJ}).
 As a result, the injected stars, which inherently have large eccentricities, evolve faster than expected in a BW profile, so that a large fraction reach $r_p=R_T$ either by two-body scatterings or by GW emission.